Superconductors with anomalous Floquet higher-order topology

-\textit{Conclusion - }We develop a general theory for classifying and characterizing anomalous dynamical Floquet higher-order topology.
-By deciphering the hidden topological information encoded in the time-evolution phase, we establish phase-band singularities as a necessary signature for all AFHOTSCs.
-Through a phase-band dimensional reduction procedure, we construct a $\mathbb{Z}_2$ Floquet higher-order topological index, which exactly predicts the presence or absence of Floquet Majorana corner modes for a driven superconductor.
-This allows us to complete the general topological classification for all 2D class D rotation-symmetric Floquet superconductors.
+corresponding to the category of $(C_6)^6 = -1$ and $\gamma=0$, capable of hosting anomalous Floquet corner modes.
+The static second-order topology of the similar geometry has been studied in \cite{Benalcazar2014,Roberts2020} For the parameters $\Delta_0T=2\pi/\sqrt{2}$ and $\Delta_1T=-3\pi/\sqrt{2}$, the $\pi-$gap Weyl nodes only exist along the momentum $\Gamma=(0,0)$ and we find that $q_{5/2}=-q_{11/2}=1$ [see Fig.~\ref{fig:modelC6}(a)], indicating a six-fold set of corner Majorana modes at the zero and $\pi$ quasi-energy gaps.
+The simulation on an open-boundary hexagon, as shown in Figs.~\ref{fig:modelC6}(b) indeed confirms this prediction.
+We emphasize that in both examples of $C_2$ and $C_6$-models, the choice of parameters renders the Floquet phase bands trivial so the observed corner Majorana modes are inherently dynamical (see \cite{Supplement} for bulk-boundary correspondence in the general case).

-\textit{Acknowledgment - }This work is supported by the Laboratory for Physical Science.
-R.-X. Z. acknowleges support from a JQI postdoctoral fellowship.
-Z.-C. Y. is supported by XXX.
+\textit{Conclusion - }We develop a general theory for classifying and characterizing superconductors with anomalous dynamical Floquet higher-order topology.
+By deciphering the hidden topological information encoded in the time-evolution phase, we establish phase-band singularities as a necessary signature for general AFHOTSCs.
+Through a phase-band dimensional reduction procedure, we construct a $\mathbb{Z}_2$ Floquet higher-order topological index, which exactly predicts the presence or absence of Floquet Majorana corner modes for a driven superconductor~\footnote{Note that our classification scheme has ignored the effect of translational symmetries.
+Thus, weak Floquet topological phases are not included in our classification in Table.~\ref{Tab:classification}.}.
+An interesting extension of this paper is to generalize the classification to BdG systems with other point group symmetries and nonsymmorphic spacetime symmetries~\cite{peng2019floquet,peng2020floquet}.